Petronas: Motorcycle racing

-In 1996, Petronas sponsored a Grand Prix motorcycle racing team called Petronas Sprinta TVK in the 250cc class with Yamaha as the manufacturer.
-The team got a wildcard opportunity at the Malaysian motorcycle Grand Prix with Shahrol Yuzy as its the rider.
+In 1996, PETRONAS sponsored a Grand Prix motorcycle racing team called PETRONAS Sprinta TVK in the 250cc class with Yamaha as the manufacturer.
+The team got a wildcard opportunity at the Malaysian motorcycle Grand Prix with Shahrol Yuzy as its rider.
 In the following season in 1997, the team received another wildcard and raced in the 125cc class.
 This time Honda was chosen as the manufacturer.
-Then two seasons later, Petronas Sprinta TVK returned to the 250cc class.
+Then two seasons later, PETRONAS Sprinta TVK returned to the 250cc class.
 From 2000 to 2002, the team competed for a full season in the 250cc class on Yamaha bikes.

-Petronas also sponsors the Malaysian Cub Prix races, and the now-defunct Foggy Petronas Superbike team (in which Petronas debuts their superbike, the FP1).
-Then, Petronas became a team sponsor in the Moto2 championship in the 2011 season called the Petronas Malaysia Team with Hafizh Syahrin as the rider and using the Moriwaki motorcycle.
-Then in the 2012 season, Petronas became the sponsor of the Malaysian Raceline Team when he received a wildcard at the Malaysian Sepang Grand Prix with Hafizh Syahrin, who at that time switched to using an FTR motorcycle.
+PETRONAS also sponsors the Malaysian Cub Prix races, and the now-defunct Foggy PETRONAS Superbike team (in which PETRONAS debuts their superbike, the FP1).
+Then, PETRONAS became a team sponsor in the Moto2 championship in the 2011 season called the PETRONAS Malaysia Team with Hafizh Syahrin as the rider and using the Moriwaki motorcycle.
+Then in the 2012 season, PETRONAS became the sponsor of the Malaysian Raceline Team when he received a wildcard at the Malaysian Sepang Grand Prix with Hafizh Syahrin, who at that time switched to using an FTR motorcycle.
 It was in this season that Syahrin managed to get on the podium for the first time.
 The team then got another wildcard in the following season, until in the 2014-2017 season, the team participated in full competition in the season with Kalex as the manufacturer.

-Since 2017, Petronas has been the main sponsor of the Sepang Racing Team, which at that time competed in the Moto2 and Moto3 classes and was named Petronas Sprinta Racing.
+Since 2017, PETRONAS has been the main sponsor of the Sepang Racing Team, which at that time competed in the Moto2 and Moto3 classes and was named PETRONAS Sprinta Racing.
 In the Moto3 class the team uses Honda bikes, while in Moto2 it uses Kalex.
-At 2019, Petronas is the main sponsor of the new Petronas Yamaha SRT, which became the satellite team for Yamaha in MotoGP following Tech3's switch to KTM bikes after 20 years with Yamaha bikes.
+At 2019, PETRONAS is the main sponsor of the new PETRONAS Yamaha SRT, which became the satellite team for Yamaha in MotoGP following Tech3's switch to KTM bikes after 20 years with Yamaha bikes.
 Their riders are Valentino Rossi and 2017 Moto2 World Champion Franco Morbidelli.
-In addition, Petronas also played a role for supplying fuels, motorcycle oil and other products for Petronas Yamaha SRT MotoGP team.
-But unfortunately, at the end of the 2021 season, Petronas did not continue its cooperation to become the main sponsor of the SRT team.
+In addition, PETRONAS also played a role for supplying fuels, motorcycle oil and other products for PETRONAS Yamaha SRT MotoGP team.
+But unfortunately, at the end of the 2021 season, PETRONAS did not continue its cooperation to become the main sponsor of the SRT team.

-In 2022, Petronas returned as a team sponsor in Moto2 with their wildcard riders Kasma Daniel in the Petronas MIE Racing team and Azroy Anuar with the Petronas RW Racing team.
+In 2022, PETRONAS returned as a team sponsor in Moto2 with their wildcard riders Kasma Daniel in the PETRONAS MIE Racing team and Azroy Anuar with the PETRONAS RW Racing team.
 Both riders compete in the Malaysian series.

-From 2023, Petronas became the title sponsor of a World Superbike and World Supersport racing team, MIE Honda Racing and changed its name to Petronas MIE Honda Racing Team.
+From 2023, PETRONAS became the title sponsor of a World Superbike and World Supersport racing team, MIE Honda Racing and changed its name to PETRONAS MIE Honda Racing Team.
 Their riders are Hafizh Syahrin & Eric Granado for WSBK category, and Adam Norrodin & Tarran Mackenzie for WSSP category at this season.

-As part of its corporate social responsibility programme, Petronas also brings underprivileged children to watch the races.
+As part of its corporate social responsibility programme, PETRONAS also brings underprivileged children to watch the races.